Holy Attention

 Prayer Journaling can become a touchstone of God’s love and faithfulness and a reminder of His Presence.

-A prayer journal can become a touchstone of God’s love and faithfulness, a reminder of His presence, and a testimony to God’s abundant mercy and grace.
+Prayer journaling the names of God can become a touchstone of God’s love and faithfulness, a reminder of His Presence, and a testimony to God’s abundant mercy and grace.

 LEARN MORE